 Primary Care Screening for Breast Cancer

-Often, breast cancer can be detected before you notice any symptoms, changes or irregularities in your breasts.
+Often, breast cancer can be found before you notice any symptoms or changes in your breasts.
 That’s why regular breast screening is an important way to protect your breast health.

-- Women ages 40 to 54 should receive a mammogram annually.
+• Women ages 40 to 54 should get a yearly mammogram.

 Your primary care physician may also conduct a clinical breast exam during your annual appointment.
-It’s important to be aware of how your breasts normally look and feel, and notify your primary care physician immediately if you detect any changes.
+It’s important to be aware of how your breasts normally look and feel.
+You should notify your physician right away if you notice any changes.

-If you have a higher risk of breast cancer, your primary care physician may recommend a more frequent and extensive screening plan tailored to you.
+If you have a higher risk of breast cancer, your physician may recommend a screening plan to meet your needs.
 They may also refer you to the Northwestern Medicine Breast Risk Assessment and Prevention Program.